dakodonnell/astrolio/README.md

 Inspired by <a href="https://github.com/midudev/minimalist-portfolio-json">Miguel Ángel Durán</a>
 </p>
 <p>
-<a href="https://github.com/reorx/jsoncv">A toolkit for building your CV with JSON</a>
+A <a href="https://github.com/reorx/jsoncv">toolkit</a> for building your CV with JSON
 </p>

 </div>